 Breath samples analysed with GC-MS are known to contain high multicollinearity, and any multivariate models must be optimised and validated prior to reporting[2,54,55].

 Consider using multiple databases, as highlighted by Vinaixa et al.[56] and the use of external standards, as recommended by the metabolomic standards initiative [57,58], to verify the identification of a VOC.

+For eNose consider decentralized usage of exchangeable sensor systems together with a central, cloud-based analysis [de Vries R. et al. ERJ 2018;Jan 11].

 Conclusions